Skip to main content

 Biology & Lifecycle

-Reproduction Rate: Colonies are polygynous (containing multiple queens), leading to a high reproductive output.
+Genetic studies of Singapore Ant populations reveal Colonies are polygynous (containing multiple queens), leading to a high reproductive output.
 A single queen can lay dozens of eggs per day.
-The colony grows not only through egg-laying but also through budding, where a queen and a group of workers leave the parent nest to establish a new one nearby.
+The colony grows not only through egg-laying but also through budding, where a queen and a group of workers leave the parent nest to establish a new one nearby. that contribute to population dynamics.
+Genetic diversity within Australian populations influences their adaptability to local environmental conditions and pest management resistance development.

 Lifecycle Details